 1708 Sheepshead Bay Road near Voorhies Avenue

 This 3,000-square-foot school is divided into two nice dance studios.
-Ballet is the main focus here but modern dance, rhythmics and yogalates are also on offer.
+Ballet is the main focus here but modern dance, rhythmics and hip hop are also on offer.

 Cynthia King Dance Studio – Windsor Terrace

-The large, recently renovated studios host a variety of kids' classes, including ballet, modern, hip-hop and tap.
+Cynthia King hosts a variety of kids' classes, including ballet, modern, hip-hop and tap.
 There are Parent & Me lessons for toddlers, and sessions for preschoolers, too.
-School-age kids who are serious about their studies may be chosen for the Company Track to learn ballet and contemporary styles at an accelerated pace with professional performance opportunities.
+School-age kids who are serious about their studies may be chosen for the CKDS Company Program to learn ballet and contemporary styles at an accelerated pace with professional performance opportunities.